 Our staff will complete the forms for you, as a courtesy, based on the information contained within your medical record.
 We will not be able to accommodate requests which cannot be substantiated without the proper medical documentation, so please be sure to report any days you have taken off from work due to illness or pregnancy related issues to our office as soon as possible so we can record the episode in your chart.

-Forms will be completed and returned within 2 weeks of the date they are turned received in our office.
-All forms are completed on a first come, first service basis, so please be sure to plan ahead.
+Forms will be completed and returned within 2 weeks of the date they are received in our office.
+All forms are completed in the order they are received so please be sure to plan ahead!
 We cannot accommodate last minute requests in consideration to those who have submitted their forms in advance.

 We will complete one (1) set of disability forms and (1) set of FMLA forms complimentary.
 Fees will apply for duplicate and multiple requests.